Friday, May 9, 2025

 • Loss of self-identity tied to pre-diagnosis roles

-Introverted men tend to feel more distress (45.2%).
-But, there are ways to make things better.
+Introverted men often feel distressed (45.2%).
+But there are ways to make things better.
 Counseling, support groups, and mindfulness can help.
-Talking openly with your healthcare team about your fears and goals can also help.
+Discussing your anxieties and objectives with your healthcare team can help out too.

 The Role of Family History